 Gyoza dumplings originally came from China and are a beloved dish in Japan.
 These dumplings are made with a combination of ground pork, Chinese cabbage, green onions, chives and spices which are then encased in a thin flour wrapper.
 These dumplings are then cooked in one of three ways: grilling, steaming or boiling.

-The first way is to simply eat the dish as it is, enjoying the taste of the eel on the rice itself.
-Then many like to add spices (such as wasabi and green onions) and mix the parts together, which has a great, refreshing taste.
+The most popular way is to simply eat the dish as it is, with one's chopsticks, enjoying the taste of the eel on the rice itself.
+Many like to add spices (such as wasabi and green onions) and mix the parts together, which has a great, refreshing taste.
 The final step has you pour a cup of warm soup over the eel and rice, making the meat softer and further changing the flavors.

 Hitsumabushi is an excellent meal for someone that wants to try a wide variety of Japanese tastes and is sold in many different places throughout Japan now, though Nagoya is still the best place to try this dish.